anton-kotenko/crdt/README.md

 2. There is risk that node crashed before it was able to send last updated.
 But nothing possible to do with this (Actually possible, but this requires to implement something like write ahead log in ACID databases to provide reliability).
 Algorithm provides us best possible result.
 ##### Split brain
-Due to network error parts of cluster have no connectivity In this case cluster "breaks" into subclusters.
+Due to network error parts of cluster have no connectivity

+In this case cluster "breaks" into subclusters.
 Subcluster will contain outdated valued from other subcluster but will work and accept updates.
-But read queries won't be aware about changes in other subcluster.
+Read queries will return stale data from another subcluster

 After network issue will be solved and parts of cluster will be able to communicate, "merge" operation on counter will update data and cluster as a whole become consistent.
+In any case total numbers quried from any node, at any time, will only grow up durin whole `split brain` scenario.

 ##### Decision
 Implemented algorithm described above except of merge data from removed node into other node.